anaastastasiia/ReadCycle/README.md

-# 📚 BookCycle - A Marketplace for Used Books
+# 📚 ReadCycle - A Marketplace for Used Books

-**BookCycle** is an eco-friendly online platform where people can sell their read books, find new owners for their favorite stories, and contribute to sustainable living.
+**ReadCycle** is an eco-friendly online platform where people can sell their read books, find new owners for their favorite stories, and contribute to sustainable living.

 ---